OfqualGovUK/experts-prototype/README.md

 `{{ data.eventName }}`

-This is the rule to follow for all form inputs.
+This is the pattern to follow for all form inputs.

 ## Deployed versions